Zachac/RanvierMUD-Experiments/README.md

-# YggdrasilV2
+# RanvierMUD Experiments
 Fork of https://github.com/RanvierMUD/ranviermud/

 A continued attempt to create a mudlike game.
+This time with RanvierMUD codebase.